easymfa/easymfa-cli/README.md

                        arn:aws:iam::123456789012:mfa/user).  [string] [required]
   --profile, -p        The profile name to update in the AWS credentials file.
                                                              [string] [required]
+  --duration, -d       The duration, in seconds, that the credentials should
+                       remain valid.
+Acceptable durations for IAM user sessions range from 900 seconds (15 minutes) to 129600 seconds (36 hours), with 43200 seconds (12 hours) as the default.
+                       Sessions for AWS account owners are restricted to a maximum of 3600 seconds (one hour).
+If the duration is longer than one hour, the session for AWS account owners defaults to one hour.                            [number]
 ```
 # Issues
 Pleases log any 🐛s on [Github](https://github.com/easymfa/easymfa-cli/issues).
 Thanks!